-3) Discuss with your edible flower grower how you want to use the flowers.
+3) Think about how you want to use the flowers.

 The way you plan to use your edible flowers on your cake should also dictate to a large extent which sort of flowers you choose and how they are picked and prepared.
 Thing to consider are:

 – Are you having a naked or iced cake and if so what sort of icing are you having?

 Some edible flowers have very soft petals which absorb the fat from butter icing or cream if they are left on the cake for too long – an example of this is borage.
 Having said that, cakes with fresh cream etc should not be left on display for too long anyway – food hygiene regulations state no more than 4 hours and less if the weather is very hot.